opf/openproject/docs/development/concepts/queries/README.md

 The `WorkPackagesListService` can also update and save existing queries passed to it.
 This flow will often happen in the [`PartitionedQuerySpaceComponent`](https://github.com/opf/openproject/blob/dev/frontend/src/app/features/work-packages/routing/partitioned-query-space-page/partitioned-query-space-page.component.ts), which is the basis for the modules showing work packages as a table or grid such as the [`WorkPackageViewPageComponent`](https://github.com/opf/openproject/blob/dev/frontend/src/app/features/work-packages/routing/wp-view-page/wp-view-page.component.ts) or the [`IfcViewerPageComponent`](https://github.com/opf/openproject/blob/dev/frontend/src/app/features/bim/ifc_models/pages/viewer/ifc-viewer-page.component.ts).

-`PartionedQuerySpaceComponent` instances will be instantiated by the router and listen to URL params to load the corresponding query object.
+`PartitionedQuerySpaceComponent` instances will be instantiated by the router and listen to URL params to load the corresponding query object.
 The most prominent example of such a page is the work packages module such as [community.openproject.com/work_packages](https://community.openproject.com/work_packages).

 The partitioning comes from showing a work package table (or cards view) on one side, and a details view of a single work package on another side, splitting the page in two.
 The width of the split areas can be customized by the user through a drag-handle.